Extension Division Administration

 Letitia Stancu is a pianist, keyboardist, educator and administrator.
 Ms. Stancu has served as an administrator for the Cali School Extension Division (formerly Preparatory Center for the Arts) and the Stokes Forest Music Camp since 2005.
 She has previously worked for both programs as a piano teacher and accompanist.
 Ms. Stancu has been a Cali School collaborative pianist since 2006, working with instrumental and vocal students.
-She has performed with the MSU Wind Symphony and Symphonic Band as well as in the pit orchestras for the MSU Musical Theater productions of Side Show and The Producers.
+She has performed with the Montclair State University Wind Symphony and Symphonic Band as well as in the pit orchestras for the Montclair State University Musical Theater productions of Side Show and The Producers.
 In addition, Ms. Stancu has also performed as a keyboardist and backing vocalist with various cover and original bands of rock/pop genres.
-Performance venues include the Hard Rock Café in Atlantic City, Webster Hall in New York City, Seacrets, Ocean City, MD and Rainbow Room in Los Angeles.
+Performance venues include the Hard Rock Café in Atlantic City, Webster Hall in New York City, Seacrets in Ocean City, MD and Rainbow Room in Los Angeles.
 Ms. Stancu joined the Cali School of Music Faculty in 2008 as an Adjunct Professor of Keyboard Musicianship.
-She holds a B.M. degree from Oberlin Conservatory.
+She holds a BMus degree from Oberlin Conservatory.

 Suzuki strings coordinator

 Ruth Brons Website